cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V12.md

 ### Internet Explorer 11 support deprecated

 Angular 12 deprecates IE 11 support.
-Meaning it's still supported, but it should be removed in a future version.
+Meaning it's still supported, but it will be removed in version 13.

 ## More documentation